-Filling the Cheese Manicotti
+Filling the Crepes

 Once the crepes are made, fill them with the ricotta cheese mixture, at the far end closest to you, and roll them up.
 Do this step only moments before baking the manicotti.
 Otherwise, the moisture in the ricotta cheese will start to seep out and make your crepes soggy.

 - If you want to do the crepes and the sauce ahead of time, you can do them the day before then keep them separated in the refrigerator until ready to assemble.